testdevlab/TestRay/SETUP_IOS.md

 If your tests do not require either of these actions, you can freely skip this part.

-The two above functionalities in TestRay are provided by ideviceinstaller and idevicescreenshot, respectively.
-However, by default ideviceinstaller returns the internal app build number (which differs from the App Store version), whereas the current release version 1.3.0 of idevicescreenshot does not fully support iOS 14.
+The two above functionalities in TestRay are provided by `ideviceinstaller` and `idevicescreenshot`, respectively.
+However, by default `ideviceinstaller` returns the internal app build number (which differs from the App Store version), whereas the current release version 1.3.0 of `idevicescreenshot` does not fully support iOS 14+.
 We will fix both of these issues.

-1. Install the latest libimobiledevice directly from the Github repo - this will fix idevicescreenshot:
-    `brew unlink libimobiledevice` (in case you have it installed) `brew install libimobiledevice --HEAD`
+### Version number retrieval
-2. Set up the dependencies - install ideviceinstaller through Homebrew by running `brew install ideviceinstaller`
+1. Set up the dependencies - install `ideviceinstaller` through Homebrew by running `brew install ideviceinstaller`
-3. Uninstall ideviceinstaller by running `brew uninstall ideviceinstaller`
+2. Uninstall `ideviceinstaller` by running `brew uninstall ideviceinstaller`
-4. Download the ideviceinstaller source code: `git clone https://github.com/libimobiledevice/ideviceinstaller.git`
+3. Download the `ideviceinstaller` source code: `git clone https://github.com/libimobiledevice/ideviceinstaller.git`
-5. Open `src/ideviceinstaller.c` in your favorite text editor (like VS Code)
+4. Open `src/ideviceinstaller.c` in your favorite text editor (like VS Code)
-6. You need to change 3 lines of code, by just replacing CFBundleVersion with CFBundleShortVersionString:
+5. You need to change 3 lines of code, by just replacing `CFBundleVersion` with `CFBundleShortVersionString`:

         Line 127: CFBundleVersion -> CFBundleShortVersionString
         Line 142: CFBundleVersion -> CFBundleShortVersionString
         Line 784: CFBundleVersion -> CFBundleShortVersionString

-7. Save the file
+6. Save the file
-8. In the terminal, open the ideviceinstaller directory
+7. In the terminal, open the `ideviceinstaller` directory
-9. Run the following 3 commands:
+8. Run the following 3 commands:

     a) `./autogen.sh`

 	    You may receive the following error:

+	    	Package 'openssl', required by 'libimobiledevice-1.0', not found

 	    The fix now depends on where your Homebrew is installed - run where brew.
 		If you get /usr/local/bin/brew, run these: